Last of Navajo 'code talkers' dies in New Mexico

 Shelly said the Navajo Nation was drafting a proclamation in honor of Nez that it plans to present, along with the Navajo Nation flag, to the code talker’s relatives.
 Nez is expected to be buried at the Santa Fe National Cemetery next week.

-Additional reporting and writing by Daniel Wallis in Denver; Editing by Cynthia Johnston, Bill Trott and Sandra Maler
+Additional reporting and writing by Daniel Wallis in Denver; Editing by Cynthia Johnston, Bill Trott, and Peter Cooney